accellionapis/api-guide/source/includes/_authentication.md

 Step 1.
 Sign in to kiteworks.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Once you have your instance of kiteworks up and running, sign in to the kiteworks admin interface with your user credentials.
-The admin interface can be accessed from the hostname of your kiteworks server /admin.
+The admin interface can be accessed from the hostname of your kiteworks server/admin.

 Step 2.
 Create your custom application to obtain the identifying information: the Client ID and Secret Key.